 Cook your grain of choice – freekah or quinoa or rice, if gluten-free, according to the package directions.
 I opted to cook my freekeh in my Instant Pot.
 That way I could get that going and not worry about it while I started on the veggies.

 STEP 3 – Prep The Veggies

 Cut the broccoli and sweet potatoes and toss them in oil, garlic powder, salt and pepper.
 Roast for about 20 minutes.
-Slice red bell pepper and dice red onion.
+While the veggies are roasting, slice red bell pepper and dice red onion.

 STEP 4 – Cook The Chicken + Cook Down The Marinade

 Once the chicken has marinated for about 15-20 minutes, place the ginger chicken breasts in a preheated skillet and cook about 4 minutes on each side.
 Then remove the chicken and let rest a few minutes before slicing into chunks.

 Meanwhile, bring the rest of the marinade to a boil in the skillet until thick and sticky.
 (Don’t worry!
 This will kill the bacteria from the raw chicken breast).
 Then return the now-sliced chicken to the skillet and stir to coat.